English Language and Culture

 The Linguistics and Language Behavior Abstracts (LLBA) is a known resource for searching publications on linguistics.

-The Cambridge Collections Online is the e-book portal of Cambridge University Press.
+Cambridge Companions is the e-book portal of Cambridge University Press.
 It offers access to the full-text of the Cambridge Companions in Literature and Classics and the Cambridge Companions in Philosophy, Religion and Culture.
 Individual titles included are not displayed in our catalogue.

 The Literary Encyclopedia Online is steadily growing database with background information on classical and modern literature, written by specialists worldwide.
 English, American, German and Russian literature are well represented, the coverage of other regions (including The Netherlands) is slowly getting improved.